Sovereign-Labs/sov-observability/README.md

 - The stack is optimized for local development with minimal resource usage
 - Celestia validator metrics are disabled by default (uncomment in `prometheus.yml` if needed)

+## Continuous Integration

+The repository includes a GitHub Actions workflow that automatically tests the observability stack:

+- Runs on every push to main and pull requests
+- Verifies that `make start` successfully starts all containers
+- Checks that all services reach a healthy state
+- Tests accessibility of key services (Grafana and Prometheus)
+- Cleans up resources after testing

+This ensures that the observability stack remains functional as changes are made to the repository.

 ## Saving Dashboard Changes

 After editing a dashboard in Grafana: